kyverno/website/content/en/docs/Policy Reports/_index.md

 The report's contents can be found under the `results[]` object in which it displays a number of fields including the resource that was matched against the rule in the parent policy.

 Policy reports are created in a 1:1 relationship with a Kyverno policy.
-The naming follows the convention `<policy_type>-<policy_name>` where `<report_type>` uses the alias `pol` (for `Policy`) or `cpol` (for `ClusterPolicy`).
+The naming follows the convention `<policy_type>-<policy_name>` where `<policy_type>` uses the alias `pol` (for `Policy`) or `cpol` (for `ClusterPolicy`).

 {{% alert title="Note" color="info" %}}
 Policy reports show policy results for current resources in the cluster only.
-For information on resources that were blocked during admission controls, use the [policy rule execution metric](/docs/monitoring/policy-results-info/) or look at events on the corresponding Kyverno policy.
+For information on resources that were blocked during admission controls, use the [policy rule execution metric](/docs/monitoring/policy-results-info/) or inspect Kubernetes Events on the corresponding Kyverno policy.
 A `Pod/exec` subresource is not capable of producing an entry in a policy report due to API limitations.
 {{% /alert %}}

 Policy reports have a few configuration options available.
 For details, see the [container flags](/docs/installation/customization/#container-flags) section.